The problem of children without parental care in Russia and Ukraine

 When you hear Ukraine and Russia in 1 sentence, it is most often about the ongoing conflict in Eastern Ukraine and how about either Ukraine or Russia is bad.

-While this happens, there are very few who dare to notice the impact this conflict has on both sides children, and more to the point, the disadvantaged children without parental care.
+While this happens, there are very few who dare to notice the impact this conflict has on both sides children, and more to the point, the disadvantaged children without parental care, like orphans and foundlings.

 As during the conflict, the number of adoptions happening of both Ukrainian and Russian children have been dropping fast year by year, and if there’s no attention to this, we may even see it come to a standstill.

-The bad press of the conflict is in favor of no one, and it’s time for all sides in this conflict to reconcile fast, as the only ones who are helped by this is the weapon industry, no one beyond that.
+The bad press of the conflict is in favour of no one, and it’s time for all sides in this conflict to reconcile fast, as the only ones who are helped by this are the weapon industry, no one beyond that.

 Still, when it comes to the children without parental care, it is no secret that both Ukraine and Russia have a problem.